 It is a spectacular aerial path that has been rehabilitated along the Desfiladero de los Gaitanes.

-It has gone from being one of the most dangerous trails in the world to becoming an attractive route through this beautiful natural landscape, and even more so now in autumn, when temperatures drop and nature offers spectacular colours and contrasts.
+Once it was one of the most dangerous trails in the world.
+Nowadays it´s an attractive route through this beautiful natural landscape.
+And even more so now in autumn, when temperatures drop and nature offers spectacular colours and contrasts.

 This route is being touristically exploited nowadays, meaning that you have to buy a ticket and stick to a certain timetable.

 We have several extensive articles with everything you need to know to plan your excursion to the Caminito del Rey.

 As a footnote: The most emblematic places such as the Caminito del Rey or El Torcal suffer some overcrowding during weekends and bank holidays.
 So we advise to enjoy these beautiful places during the week whenever you can.

 The El Saltillo route runs along a gorge that links the villages of Sedella and Canillas de Aceituno in the upper Axarquia.

 The route along the irrigation channels that bring water to the village from the river has existed for many years.
 Yet, it never had the fame of the Caminito del Rey (perhaps because there are not so many climbers who have killed themselves…), despite having many similarities due to the spectacular views and vertiginousness.

 However, although scenically it can be easily compared to the Caminito del Rey, in terms of difficulty it is much more difficult.
 We tell you all about it here to plan your visit to El Saltillo and its suspension bridge.

 Among the most visited places in the province of Malaga is undoubtedly El Torcal in Antequera.